KSPModdingLibs/KSPBuildTools/README.md

 Note that `KSPCommon.targets` makes use of `KSPCommon.props` for advanced users, which sets all the below properties but does not include the build targets.
 If you only want the properties and not the targets, you can use `KSPCommon.props` instead.

+### Customization

+Properties can be customized at several points:

+- Per-project properties should be set in the `.csproj` file before importing `KSPCommon.targets`
+- Per-mod properties for mods with more than one `.csproj` file should be set in `$(SolutionName).props` which will be imported by `KSPCommon.props`
+- Per-user properties should be set in `KSPCommon.props.user`.
+This is usually where you want to set the path to your KSP installation.
+You should have `.user` files added to your `.gitignore` file.

 The following properties are exposed to be customized per mod, project, or user.
 Properties that represent directories should *not* include a trailing slash.

 #### `RepoRootPath`